Drive sales on autopilot with ecommerce-focused featuresSee Features

 - Make SMS work with email: Send your customers back to your email campaigns.
 Follow up the important, urgent information with “Check your email for more information.”

-- Integrate SMS with your normal workflows: If possible, SMS should be present in each of your workflows, browse and cart abandonment, welcome, post-purchase, etc.
+- Integrate SMS with your normal workflows: If possible, automated messages should be present in each of your workflows, browse and cart abandonment, welcome, post-purchase, etc.

 - Factor in immediacy: Ninety-percent of text messages are read within the first three minutes.
 Because of the immediacy, these messages work perfectly for last-chance reminders, such as cart expirations.
 For more on how to utilize SMS for the holidays, click here.